razekmh/CSV-to-Arches-JSON/README.md

 ---
 #### JSON upload:
 [JSON upload is not recommended](https://arches.readthedocs.io/en/latest/import-export/#json-import) due to its complexity.
-The design of Arches JSON can be found in the [same page](https://arches.readthedocs.io/en/latest/import-export/#json-import)
+The design of Arches JSON can be found in the [same page](https://arches.readthedocs.io/en/latest/import-export/#json-import).
+This project aims to produce Arcehs readable JSON out of the CSV template.

 ### Built With